Samhain

 Preparation for Winter:

-While Samhain marks the end of the harvest, it also signals the beginning of a period of introspection and rest - the dark half of the year.
+While Samhain marks the end of the growing season for many, it also signals the beginning of a period of introspection and rest - the dark half of the year.
 Just as ancient peoples prepared their homes for the colder months, Samhain asks us to prepare ourselves mentally, emotionally, and spiritually for the inner work that winter invites.
 It’s a time to reflect on the year’s lessons, gather inner strength, and set intentions for the new cycle ahead.

 Rituals and Activities